pegwymonie/okra/public/Aptitudes.md

 Uses for Wit include:
 * gaining a moment to think in a tense situation
+* knowing how to best influence an individual after meeting them once
 * figuring out how to fashion a fishing pole from natural materials
 * sneaking into or out of a heavily guarded place
 * diagnosing and treating a new unknown diseases